PowerLoom/docs/docs/participate/devnet.md

 :::tip Devnet Program is live!

-You can mint our DevNet slot from our [Mint page](https://mint-devnet.powerloom.dev).
+You can mint our Devnet slot from our [Mint page](https://devnet-mint.powerloom.dev/).
 Once minted, you can navigate to the [getting started](../build-with-powerloom/devnet/getting-started.md) section to kickstart your devnet journey.

 :::